 The term "vessel" includes "every description of watercraft on the water, other than a seaplane, used or capable of being used as a means of transportation on the water," except "inner tubes, air mattresses, sailboards, and small rafts or flotation devices or toys customarily used by swimmers."

 The consequences of a Washington BUI depend on the circumstances of the case.
 But generally, the consequences are:

-If you've been arrested for or charged with boating under the influence in Washington, get in contact with an experienced BUI attorney.
+If you've been arrested for or charged with boating under the influence in Washington, get in contact with an experienced attorney.
 The facts of every case are different.
-A good BUI attorney should be able to explain how the law applies to the facts of your case and help you decide on your best course of action.
+A good DUI/BUI attorney should be able to explain how the law applies to the facts of your case and help you decide on your best course of action.